 Artificial Intelligence (AI) Clusters in our space describe workflows where development flexibility and isolation are paramount, and tasks are not tightly integrated.
 These problem sets (highly concurrent vector operations on independent data subsets) typically are well suited to gaining performance when run on GPU platforms for their SIMD execution optimizations.

-On these clusters we may run a Kubernetes orchestrator over an underlying Docker platform, and/or SLURM, a combined resource manager and scheduler for managing jobs and compute resources and scheduling resources across time, available resources, and resource characteristics such as available memory, CPU cores, and/or GPU cores.
+On these clusters we run a native Kubernetes orchestrator over an underlying Container platform, all managed via Run:AI, a combined resource manager and scheduler for managing jobs and CPU/GPU resources and scheduling resources across time, available resources, and resource characteristics such as available memory, CPU cores, and/or GPU cores (whole and fractional).

 SEAS AI Clusters